 - If this is a system you don’t use that often, ensure that you test it in advance of the interview, the interviewer is likely to use this system a lot.
 Ask a friend or family member to run through a trial call with you, test both receiving and making a call.
 Is the camera of sufficient quality and is the room well lit?

 - Most importantly, be prepared.
 Don’t fall into the trap of thinking a video interview means a more casual discussion, they will be just as probing and demanding as in a face to face interview.

 Do your prep and ensure that the interviewer remembers you for all the right reasons and not because of your overzealous barking dog or the questionable photos of you in the background.

 Richard Guest is a Consultant in the Procurement and Supply Chain Practice

-Categories: Consumer and FMCG Recruitment, Corporate Communications Recruitment, Cyber Security Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Infrastructure Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Not for Profit Recruitment, Procurement and Supply Chain Recruitment, Property, Infrastructure & Place Recruitment, Real Estate Recruitment, Retail & Hospitality Recruitment, Social Enterprise Recruitment, Technology Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Cyber Security & Defence Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Human Resources Recruitment, Infrastructure & Built Environment Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Procurement & Supply Chain Recruitment, Real Estate Recruitment, Retail Recruitment, Technology Recruitment, Tax Recruitment